onsonr/nebula/docs/pages/frameworks/react.md

 Testing with web components can be challenging if your test environment runs in a Node environment (i.e. it doesn't run in a real browser).
 Fortunately, [Jest](https://jestjs.io/) has made a number of strides to support web components and provide additional browser APIs.
 However, it's still not a complete replication of a browser environment.

-Here are some tips that will help smooth things over if you're having trouble with Jest + Shoelace.
+Here are some tips that will help smooth things over if you're having trouble with Jest + Nebula.

 :::tip
 If you're looking for a fast, modern testing alternative, consider [Web Test Runner](https://modern-web.dev/docs/test-runner/overview/).